 The Elections Commission is discussing recommendations for redistricting reform at its regular monthly meetings.
 It also has convened the Fair, Independent, and Effective Redistricting for Community Engagement Committee, or FIERCE Committee, to focus on this important issue.

 Redistricting is the process of redrawing political boundaries to determine how communities are represented in government.
 Districts are redrawn every 10 years at the local, state, and federal levels in order to adjust for population changes revealed by the U.S. Census.

-In San Francisco, the 2021–2022 local redistricting process focuses on the Board of Supervisors district map.
+In San Francisco, we redraw the Board of Supervisors district map.
+The most recent supervisor redistricting process was in 2021–2022.
 There are 11 supervisor districts in the city.
 If you live in San Francisco, you live in a supervisor district — look up your current district.

 Redistricting affects political power.
 In San Francisco, redistricting determines who will appear on your ballot and what parts of the city they will represent.
 Redistricting can affect your community's ability to elect a supervisor who represents your interests and responds to your needs.
 By participating in local redistricting, you, your neighbors, and your community can have a voice in San Francisco's democracy.

 Under current law, a government body called the Redistricting Task Force leads the local redistricting process.